Jeznar/GitRepo/Spells/Cantrips/README.md

 ## Spell Notes

 ### Agonizing Blast

 This spell is *very* similar to [eldritch blast](#eldritch-blast).
 The differences are adding the casters spell modifier to the damage roll and a different, darker, set of animations.

 ![Agonizing Blast](Agonizing_Blast/Agonizing_Blast.gif)

+This spell is available through [Advanced Spell Effects Module](https://github.com/Vauryx/AdvancedSpellEffects/wiki/Currently-Available-Spells#eldritch-blast) and a configuartion check box to make [Eldritch Blast](#eldritch-blast) into Agonizing blast.
+As discussed in my Eldritch Blast notes below, I am sticking with mu implementation.

 [*Back to Cantrips List*](#cantrips)